 Chemical peels are typically applied to the hands, face or neck, and offer a plethora of skin benefits.
-The powerful solution is able to reduce the appearance of discoloration that form on the cheeks, lips and forehead.
-It is also used to treat fine lines, reduce the look of scars, treat some forms of acne, and decrease sunspots, dark patches and freckles.
+The powerful solution is able to reduce the appearance of discoloration that forms on the cheeks, lips, and forehead.
+It is also used to treat fine lines, reduce the look of scars, treat some forms of acne, and decrease sunspots, dark patches, and freckles.
 Newly revealed skin often presents with improved texture, tone, and color.

 Microdermabrasion is a specialized skin care technique that uses small rough grains to buff away the damaged surface layers of skin.
 This non-invasive skin resurfacing procedure essentially polishes away the top layer of dead skin cells to reveal fresh, younger looking skin underneath.
 The result of the procedure is a more even skin tone with fewer fine lines and blemishes.